 What the what?
 Here I sacrifice one of the better parts of my kids Halloween candy (yes I recognize it technically isn’t mine) and she consumes it all?
 I thought there was a greater purpose behind that chocolate.
 What ever happened to the better good?
 (AKA, possibly better grade.)

 Here in lies my problem with Halloween.
 I love me some candy.
-I devour the essentials chocolate and peanut based treats first, but when they are gone it is not beneath me to finish of the Pixie Sticks and unmarked questionable looking taffy.
+Who doesn’t devour the essentials chocolate and peanut based treats?
+But when they are gone it is not beneath me to finish of the Pixie Sticks and unmarked questionable looking taffy.

 I have got to get rid of this candy!